 Unappreciated people don’t remain loyal.

 There’s an old saying that people don’t leave a company, they leave a bad boss.
 Any boss who celebrates numbers is not a great boss to work for.
 They are average at best.
 Safety isn’t about tracking numbers – outside of the inner workings of the safety department.
 Instead, take a view that safety is the result.
-It’s the result you get when your team of appreciated people work like a tight team.

 Safety happens when everyone is giving their best effort and each person is demanding quality in their work.
 Safety happens when you rally your team around a common cause of looking out for and caring for each other.
 Safety is the result of doing everything well – not just following procedures.